 PVC, ABS and other industrial thermoplastic pipe systems are designed to operate at between 10 and 16 bar.

-Before describing the ways to measure pressure you should be aware that there are two types of pressure in a system, both which need to be understood and factored in:
+Before describing the ways to measure pressure, you should be aware that there are two types of pressure in a system, both of which need to be understood and factored in:

 Ideally, any plastic pipe system (be it PVC [PVCu uPVC], ABS, PE, PP) should be able to withstand the static pressure, as this protects the system against damage in the event of all the outlets being shut off.